rust-lang/book/src/ch17-02-concurrency-with-async.md

 > runtimes, `run` is actually named `block_on` for exactly this reason.

 Notice two things about this example: First, the message will arrive right away!
-Second, although we use a future here, there is no concurrency yet.
+Second, although we use a future here, there’s no concurrency yet.
 Everything in the listing happens in sequence, just as it would if there were no futures involved.